Matatizo katika Mwisho wa Safari

 Insect repellants can also help prevent other mosquito-borne diseases such as dengue, Zika, and yellow fever.

-Dawa za kutibu malaria
+Dawa za kuzuia malaria

-Pregnant women should consider delaying travel to areas where malaria is common because malaria is more likely to be serious and life threatening among pregnant women than among women who are not pregnant, even when preventive drugs are used.
-Pregnant women who cannot postpone travel must weigh the risks of taking protective drugs, the effects of which on pregnancy are not well known, against the risks of traveling without protection.
+Pregnant women should consider delaying travel to areas where malaria is common because malaria is more likely to be serious and life threatening among pregnant women than among women who are not pregnant, even when preventive medications are used.
+Pregnant women who cannot postpone travel must weigh the risks of taking protective medications, the effects of which on pregnancy are not well known, against the risks of traveling without protection.

-Although the new RTS,S/AS01 (RTS,S) malaria vaccine is recommended for children living in regions with moderate to high Plasmodium falciparum malaria transmission, this vaccine is not recommended for travelers to those regions.
+Although the RTS,S/AS01 (RTS,S) malaria vaccine is recommended for children living in regions with moderate to high Plasmodium falciparum malaria transmission, this vaccine is not recommended for travelers to those regions.

 Mgonjwa ya Zinaa